inspire-group/SSD/README.md

 ## Outlier detection with a pre-trained classifier

-This is how we can evaluate the performance of a pre-trained ResNet50 classifier trained using SimCLR on CIFAR-10 dataset.
+This is how we can evaluate the performance of a pre-trained ResNet50 classifier trained using SimCLR on the CIFAR-10 dataset.

 `CUDA_VISIBLE_DEVICES=$gpus_ids python -u eval_ssd.py --arch resnet50 --training-mode SimCLR --dataset cifar10 --ckpt checkpoint_path --normalize --exp-name name_of_this_experiment`